 The State of Texas seeks to attract industry partners in the field of cancer care to advance economic development and cancer care efforts in the State.
-The goal of this award mechanism is to support the formation and establishment of new start-up companies in Texas that will develop products to significantly impact cancer care.
-These companies must be Texas based or personnel sufficient to operate the Texas-based research and/or development activities of the company, along with appropriate management, must be willing to relocate to or be hired and remain in Texas for a specified period after funding.
+The goal of this award mechanism is to recruit to Texas companies with proven management teams who are focused on exceptional product opportunities to improve cancer care.
+These companies must presently be domiciled outside of Texas, and personnel sufficient to operate the Texas-based research and/or development activities of the Company, along with appropriate management, must be willing to relocate to or be hired and remain in Texas for a specified period after funding.
 Eligible products or services include-but are not limited to-therapeutics (e.g., small molecules and biologics), diagnostics, devices, and potential breakthrough technologies, including software and research discovery techniques.
 Eligible stages of development include translational research, proof-of-concept studies, preclinical studies, and Phase I or Phase II clinical trials.
 By exception, Phase III clinical trials and later stage commercialization projects will be considered where circumstances warrant CPRIT investment.